badmotorfinger/linqpadspy/README.md

 * A forward and back button.
 * Decompile when the user presses F5.
 Currently the addition of the `this.DumpDasm()' is required.
 * A tree view displaying all assemblies?
 Not sure about this one, ILSpy can be quite slow at times and memory consumption is also a worry.
 Not sure about this.

+### Getting the plugin to work

+compile the solution and copy the binaries to the LINQPad plugins directory . be sure to copy the .exe files except for LINQPad. exe